narqo/bem-make/README.md

 ## Synopsis

-An attempt for creation of simple but powerfull build-platform for a common [BEM](http://github.com/bem) project.
+An attempt for creating a simple build-platform for a common [BEM](http://github.com/bem) project.

-The core of the platform is simple (well, no so, actually) GNUmakefile, which is a set of just [bem-tools](http://github.com/bem/bem-tools) command calls.
+The core of the platform is simple (well, no so, actually) GNUmakefile, which is just a set of [bem-tools](http://github.com/bem/bem-tools) command calls.

 ## Consept of usage